bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/precision_range.md

 RangeError: precision is out of range
 =====================================

-The JavaScript exception “precision is out of range” occurs when a number that’s outside of the range of 0 and 20 (or 21) was passed into `toFixed` or `toPrecision`.
+The JavaScript exception "precision is out of range” occurs when a number that’s outside of the range of 0 and 20 (or 21) was passed into `toFixed` or `toPrecision`.

 Message
 -------